 China's initial reaction to shut down its entire economy (the bedrock of the government's cling to power) was telling.

 This wasn't the flu.

-In that article which also touches on many other natural antivirals (most of which are hard to get now), there was a section on Gilead's drug, Remdesivir.
+In a general article on many natural antivirals (most of which are hard to get now), there was a section on Gilead's drug, Remdesivir.

 Within a few weeks, this drug may be a household name if we can agree on how to pronounce it.

 It's an HIV drug primarily.
-We'll get into how it works but its effectiveness (shown early in Singapore back in Jan 2020) points to our real worry about coronavirus while everyone was saying "it's just the flu".
+We'll get into how it works but its effectiveness (shown early in Singapore back in Jan 2020) points to our real worry about the newest SARS virus while everyone was saying "it's just the flu".

 We'll explain why this is not the case unless the flu suddenly learned some very novel (and scary) tricks.

 - The HIV angle to coronavirus